Structed/godot-playfab/docs/user/initial-setup.md

 This Config is used to store transient client data PlayFab needs to work across scenes, like the current PlayFab `Session Ticket`.

+# Example Project
+Clone the full repo for a full example poject where you can find out how different features are implemented and how you can make more sophisticated calls!

 Back: [User Documentation](README.md) | Next: [Using `godot-playfab` in your Game](usage.md)